The Kremen School offers Master of Arts, Master of Science, and Doctorate Degrees, along with many Advanced Credential Programs.

 Preparation for the Student Affairs and College Counseling option requires knowledge of individual and group dynamics, advising practices in specialized settings, and an understanding of the developmental issues associated with students' maturation process.
 It requires an appreciation of organizational dynamics and a firm foundation in counseling theory as well as acquisition of counseling skills appropriate for use with students from diverse populations and backgrounds.
 In addition, counselors are also required to know, understand, and address the impact of crises, disasters, and trauma-causing events on students in the post-secondary community.
 The 2009 Council for the Accreditation of Counseling and Related Educational Programs (CACREP) standards includes content in crises management (suicide, disasters, and substance abuse).
 APPLY NOW!

 The Master of Science in Counseling is a 60-unit professional degree program designed for persons who desire to practice in the field of counseling.
 The degree may qualify graduates for employment in private or agency counseling practices, county mental health programs, employee assistance programs, drug and alcohol abuse centers, and hospital mental health settings.
-Completion of the M.S. in Counseling with an option in Marriage and Family Therapy/Counseling fulfills the educational requirements for the state of California Marriage and Family Therapist License.
+Completion of the M.S. in Counseling with an option in Marriage, Family and Child Counseling fulfills the educational requirements for the state of California Marriage and Family Therapist License.
 APPLY NOW!

 The Master of Science in Rehabilitation Counseling is a 60-unit professional degree program designed to cover two to three years of full-time coursework, including a full semester of internship.
 The program combines classroom and practical field experiences, which integrates theory and practice of rehabilitation counseling.
 Upon graduation, all students are expected to be competent in individual and group counseling, case management, medical and psychological aspects of disability, ethics, assessment, independent living philosophy, and all other knowledge domain areas of the Commission on the Certification of Rehabilitation Counselors (CRCC).